How Crypto.com is betting big on sports partnerships to reach a billion users

 Little known a year ago, the privately owned Singapore company ran a flashy Super Bowl ad alongside mega brands such as Budweiser, GM GM.N and Pringles, as well as rival crypto platforms, in a push to dramatically grow its user base.

-Other crypto platforms FTX, Bitbuy and eToro also ran Super Bowl ads.
-But the game was just the latest publicity push from Crypto.com.
+Other crypto platforms FTX, Bitbuy and eToro also ran Super Bowl ads - with varying results.
+Coinbase COIN.O had a surge in traffic following its ad which resulted in the app crashing briefly over the weekend.

 Last year, it launched a $100 million advertising campaign across 20 countries starring actor Matt Damon, inked sponsorship deals with the Philadelphia 76ers, the Ultimate Fighting Championship and Formula 1 Racing, and got 20 years of naming rights to the former Staples Center.
 On Thursday night, the Crypto.com Arena hosted the Super Bowl Music Fest.